kwonzweig/AI-Chatbot-AWS-Terraform/README.md

-# Serverless ChatBot API Deployment with Terraform on AWS
+# AI-Chatbot-AWS-Terraform

 This repository contains Terraform configurations to deploy a serverless ChatBot API on AWS, utilizing various AWS services.
 It provides an easy and scalable way to deploy a ChatBot API, leveraging OpenAI's ChatGPT for the chatbot logic, and a Streamlit-based frontend for user interactions.

+## Features

+- **Serverless Architecture**: Utilizes AWS Lambda, API Gateway, and S3 for a scalable, cost-efficient backend.
+- **Terraform Automation**: Infrastructure as code (IaC) ensures repeatable, error-free deployments.
+- **GitHub Actions**: Automated deployment pipeline for continuous integration and delivery.
+- **Streamlit Interface**: A user-friendly frontend for interacting with the chatbot, deployed on an EC2 instance.
+- **OpenAI Integration**: Leverages the power of GPT models for natural language understanding and responses.

 ## Prerequisites

 - AWS Account
-- Terraform installed on your machine
+- Terraform installed on your local machine
 - OpenAI API key

 ## Configuration